Manganese(II) sulfate: Applications and production

-It can also be made by mixing potassium permanganate with sodium bisulfate and hydrogen peroxide.
+It can also be made by mixing potassium permanganate with sodium hydrogen sulfate and hydrogen peroxide.

 Manganese sulfate is a by-product of various industrially significant oxidations that use manganese dioxide, including the manufacture of hydroquinone and anisaldehyde.

 Electrolysis

 Electrolysis of manganese sulfate reverses the above reaction yielding manganese dioxide, which is called EMD for electrolytic manganese dioxide.
 Alternatively oxidation of manganese sulfate with potassium permanganate yields the so-called chemical manganese dioxide (CMD).
 These materials, especially EMD, are used in dry-cell batteries.

 Natural occurrence

 Manganese(II) sulfate minerals are very rare in nature and always occur as hydrates.
 The monohydrate is called szmikite; the tetrahydrate is called ilesite; the pentahydrate is called jōkokuite; the hexahydrate, the most rare, is called chvaleticeite; and the heptahydrate is called mallardite.